kapouer/matchdom/README.md

 - data: the initial data object
 - scope: an object representing currently resolved state:
   + data: the current data object, takes precedence for finding values
-  + path: the current path used to find the data from the initial data
+  + path: the current path used to find the data from the initial data, this should be true: `what.get(what.data, what.scope.path) == val`
-  + alias: the current alias set by repeat filter
   + keys: boolean, set when "keys" filter was applied
-  + index: integer, the index when "repeat" filter is run
+  + alias: `scope.data[scope.alias]` is the currently iterated data.
 - node: text node when expression was inside one
 - attr: attribute name when expression was inside an attribute value
 - parent: node containing text node or attribute